Movable type: Stages

 If the glyph design includes enclosed spaces (counters) then a counterpunch is made.
 The counter shapes are transferred in relief (cameo) onto the end of a rectangular bar of carbon steel using a specialized engraving tool called a graver.
 The finished counterpunch is hardened by heating and quenching (tempering), or exposure to a hot cyanide compound (case hardening).
 The counterpunch is then struck against the end of a similar rectangular steel bar—the letterpunch—to impress the counter shapes as recessed spaces (intaglio).
 The outer profile of the glyph is completed by scraping away with a graver the material outside the counter spaces, leaving only the stroke or lines of the glyph.
 Progress toward the finished design is checked by successive smoke proofs; temporary prints made from a thin coating of carbon deposited on the punch surface by a candle flame.
 The finished letter punch is finally hardened to withstand the rigours of reproduction by striking.
-One counterpunch and one letterpunch are produced for every letter or glyph making up a complete font.
+One counterpunch (if needed) and one letterpunch are produced for every letter or glyph making up a complete font.